daveprowse/linux-security/labs/lab-31/lab-31.md

 > Note: You might remember using this command during the SSH portion of this course.
 I rely on it heavily in that respect.

+This can also be used to terminate all processes based on a name.
+For example:

+> **WARNING!** Careful with this one!
+It will close all terminals that are opened!

+`pkill gnome-terminal`

+Yikes!

 ### killall (optional)

 The `killall` command is not installed by default.
 But you can get it with the following command:

 `sudo apt install psmisc`

 This can also be used to terminate all processes based on a name.
-For example:

-> **WARNING!** Careful with this one!
-It will close all terminals that are opened!
+For example, open two instances of the Calculator.
+Then:

-`killall gnome-terminal`
+`killall gnome-calculator`

-Yikes!
+That should terminate both instances at once.
+There is a bit more functionality with this command.
+Check out `killall -h`

 ### Stop and Terminate Active Processes with Keyboard Shortcuts